Community Partner Clearinghouse

 Click the names of the organizations below to view their Web page.

-A major objective of the Adam & Jenny Wainwright Family Foundation will be to help provide clean water and sanitary living conditions for children who live in impoverished nations around the world.
+A major objective of Adam & Jenny Wainwright's 2535 Foundation is to help provide clean water and sanitary living conditions for children who live in impoverished nations around the world.
 We invite you to join us in supporting this mission.
 Working together we will fund more than 50 programs as well as help with basic needs such as food, clean water, and shelter.
 We will raise facilities that elevate communities.
 We will relieve suffering that occurs daily due to a lack of clean water and sanitary conditions and improve health with aid and action.

 Akeba Academy’s goals are to provide: one-on-one quality customer service, a safe and nurturing environment for children, and customer satisfaction.
 Akeba Academy is open six days a week and provides afternoon and evening childcare for infants, toddlers, preschool-age and school aged children.